jc3213/d2mods/README.md

     - `Volcano`
         - Damage synergy increased from +12% to **+16%**
     - `Armageddon`
-        - Display **Physic Damage**
+        - Display **Physical Damage**
-        - Physic damage has been significantly increased
+        - Physical damage has been significantly increased
         - Gains **+18% Damage** instead of **+14% Fire Damage** per level of `Volcano`
         - Removed restriction to player sight
         - Removed restriction to `Hurricane`